sikrvault/sikr/README.md

 * Install the dependencies

-    `$ pip install requirements.txt`

-That will install Falcon and the required dependencies for the rest of the project.
+    `$ python install.py`

+That will install Cython wait for it to finish and then Falcon and its dependencies.
+The reason is to win a bit more of speed with a precompiled falcon version.

 ## How to run

+There is two ways of running the application.
+One is the main wsgi application that will serve all the requests.
+The other is running it as a management script.

+### Run as service

 To run it for testing you can use gunicorn or uwsgi or any other wsgi interface.
 To run it with uwsgi for example: